“I don’t think anyone could ever criticize me more severely than the way I viciously criticize myself.”

 - You notice a pattern with these things

-As a counselor, I’m trained and experienced in helping men stop panic attacks.
+As a counselor, I’m trained and experienced in helping men stop disabling anxiety and panic attacks.